 Floating off the coast of mainland Scotland, The Isle of Eigg is owned by a consortium of local residents, the Highland Council and the Scottish Wildlife Trust, who pooled their resources together in 1997 to buy the island.

-Since signing the deeds, Eigg’s empowered owners have established the world’s first completely renewable electricity grid, developed a sustainable ecotourism industry and ensured the island remains a haven for wildlife such as minke whales, golden eagles and puffins.
+Since signing the deeds, Eigg’s empowered owners have established the world’s first completely renewable electricity grid (using sun, water and wind), and developed a sustainable ecotourism industry that ensures the island remains a haven for wildlife such as minke whales, golden eagles and puffins.
 They’ve also opened a cosy community pub called the Whales Head, which, in true Eigg fashion, has a round pool table.

 13. Bristol, Britain

 When it comes to radical thinking and ethical living, Bristol delivers.
-The 2015 European Green Capital has not only achieved impressive feats such as its zero-waste-to-landfill status, but it has also introduced a string of unusual green initiatives, including a bus run on poo – Britain’s first bus to be powered by human and food waste.
+The 2015 European Green Capital has not only achieved impressive feats such as its zero-waste-to-landfill status, but it continues to push the boundaries of inventive renewable energy schemes.

-But the city’s eco credentials are not just down to clever technology.
-Bristolians use less energy per household than any other UK city.
-And even the concept of sustainable food pushes boundaries in Britain’s most radical city, with places like Skipchen – a café that makes dishes from previously discarded food ingredients – grabbing headlines for all the right reasons.
+Bristolians use less energy per household than any other UK city and have even brought new meaning to the concept of sustainable food, with places like Skipchen – a café that makes dishes from previously discarded food ingredients – grabbing headlines for all the right reasons.